heeshin174/web-app-dev-kor/README.md

 - **String** : a sequence of UTF‐8 characters
 - **ID** : a unique identifier

+#### Type System

+**GraphQL Schema**: an exact description of the data we can ask for.

+- What fields can we select?
+- What kinds of objects might they return?
+- What fields are available on those sub-objects?

+Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
+Then, when queries come in, they are validated and executed against that schema.

+#### Type language

+GraphQL services can be written in any language.
+Since we can't rely on a specific programming language syntax, like JavaScript, to talk about GraphQL schemas, we'll define our own simple language.
+We'll use the "GraphQL schema language".

+- **GraphQL schema language**: our own simple language to talk about GraphQL schemas in a language-agnostic way.
+  - GraphQL services는 어떤 programming 언어로도 작성될 수 있기 때문에, 이 예제에서는 어떤 언어에도 구애받지 않는 간단한 GraphQL schema language을 사용할 것이다.

 #### Object types and fields

-The most basic components of a GraphQL schema are object types, which just represent a kind of object you can fetch from your service, and what fields it has.
+**The most basic components of a GraphQL schema are object types**, which just represent a kind of object you can fetch from your service, and what fields it has.

 In the GraphQL schema language, we might represent it like this:

 ```
-// GraphQL object type
+# GraphQL object type
 type Character {
   name: String!
   appearsIn: [Episode!]!